0bsinet/NBA-Exploration/README.md

 # NBA-Exploration
-An analysis of statical relationships within the NBA.
+An analysis of statistical relationships within the NBA.